 In performing its analyses, Morgan Stanley made numerous assumptions with respect to industry performance, general business and economic conditions and other matters, many of which are beyond the control of Enova or Pacific Enterprises.
 The analyses performed by Morgan Stanley are not necessarily indicative of actual values, which may be significantly more or less favorable than suggested by such analyses.
 Such analyses were prepared solely as a part of Morgan Stanley's analysis of the fairness from a financial point of view to holders of Enova Common Stock of the conversion ratio of one share of New Holding Company Common Stock for each share of Enova Common Stock in the business combination and were provided to the Enova Board of Directors in connection with the delivery of Morgan Stanley's opinion dated October 12, 1996.
 The analyses do not purport to be appraisals or to reflect the prices at which Enova or Pacific Enterprises might actually be sold.
-In addition, as described above, Morgan Stanley's opinion and presentation to the Enova Board in making its determination to approve the business combination.
+In addition, as described above, Morgan Stanley's opinion and presentation to the Enova Board was one of the many factors taken into consideration by the Enova Board in making its determination to approve the business combination.
 Consequently, the Morgan Stanley analyses described above should not be viewed as determinative of the Enova Board's or Enova management's opinion with respect to the value of Enova or of whether the Enova Board or Enova management would have been willing to agree to a different conversion ratio pursuant to the Merger Agreement.